School development days

 Purpose of school development days

-School development days are used by schools to improve the skills of our teachers, school leaders and school administrative support staff through a targeted professional learning program.
+School development days are used by schools to build on the knowledge and skills of our teachers, school leaders and school administrative support staff through a targeted professional learning program.

 - providing targeted professional learning activities aligned to school strategic directions and Department of Education priorities